Jeans instability: Jeans mass

-The "Jeans swindle"
+Jeans swindle

-It was later pointed out by other astrophysicists including Binney and Tremaine that the original analysis used by Jeans was flawed, for the following reason.
-In his formal analysis, although Jeans assumed that the collapsing region of the cloud was surrounded by an infinite, static medium, the influence of this static medium was completely ignored in Jeans' analysis.
+It was later pointed out by other astrophysicists, including Binney and Tremaine, that the original analysis used by Jeans was flawed: in his formal analysis, although Jeans assumed that the collapsing region of the cloud was surrounded by an infinite, static medium, the surrounding medium should in reality also be collapsing, since all larger scales are also gravitationally unstable by the same analysis.
+The influence of this medium was completely ignored in Jeans's analysis.
 This flaw has come to be known as the "Jeans swindle".

-Remarkably, when using a more careful analysis taking into account other factors such as the expansion of the Universe fortuitously cancel out the apparent error in Jeans' analysis, and Jeans' equation is correct, even if its derivation might have been dubious.
+When using a more careful analysis, other factors such as the expansion of the Universe fortuitously cancel out the apparent error in Jeans's analysis, and his results are correct, even if the derivation might have been dubious.